Partnerships are about supporting each other. If you or your partner's super balance needs a boost, there are two different ways that you can do this.

 Once you’ve decided on the amount you’d like to split with your spouse (within the limit), simply complete a Contribution Splitting form and send it to us.

 To find out more about the rules around contribution splitting, read our fact sheet Split super contributions with your spouse.

 While it's nice to think that your super will always be growing at a steady pace, the reality is that sometimes life will get in the way.
 Your employer contributions may stop or decrease if you take parental leave or move to a part-time role.

 Your partner may be able to help bridge the gap in your super savings by making a spouse contribution of up to $3,000 to your account.
 By doing so, they could also be eligible for a tax offset of up to $540.
 To be eligible for the tax offset, you (as the receiving spouse) must have an annual income of less than $40,000.

 Check the contributing spouse’s eligibility for a tax offset

 If you (as the receiving spouse) can answer ‘yes' to the statements below, your spouse (married or de facto) will be eligible for a tax offset on the spouse contribution they make to your super:

-- I am under age 65, or if age 65 or over and less than age 70, I meet the work test1
+- I am under age 67, or, have reached age 67 but am under age 75 and meet the work test1

 - Both my spouse and I will be Australian residents at the time the eligible spouse contribution is made